josshhz11/BreastCancerTypePredictionModel/README.md

 1. Data Preparation and Cleaning
 2. Exploratory Data Analysis
 3. ML Models Analysis
-    - KNN Classification
+    - K-Nearest Neighbours Classification
     - Random Forest Classification
     - Support Vector Model (SVM) Classification
 4. Model Evaluation
 5. Data Driven Insights and Recommendation

-## Introduction
+## Introduction and Problem Statement
 Breast cancer is the most common cancer worldwide and continues to rise.
 In Singapore alone, it has caused 270 deaths annually and has seen a 160% increase in incidence over the past four decades, underscoring the importance of this subject topic for society.

 Breast cancer involves multiple genetic mutations in proto-oncogenes and tumor suppressor genes, which disrupt normal cell cycle control, causing uncontrollable cell division and forming a tumor.